ssdb/gossdb/README.md

 Refer to the [PHP documentation](http://www.ideawu.com/ssdb/docs/php/) to checkout a complete list of all avilable commands and corresponding responses.

+## gossdb is not thread-safe(goroutine-safe)

+Never use one connection(returned by ssdb.Connect()) through multi goroutines, because the connection is not thread-safe.

 ## Example

 	package main